Colorado Creative Districts

 Pueblo Creative Corridor

 Pueblo's Creative Corridor is home to a First Friday Artwalk that's been going strong for more than 20 years.
 The area's historic buildings house a collection of boutiques, art galleries, studios and sidewalk cafes anchored by the Sangre de Cristo Arts Center.
-Museums, live music, galleries, public sculpture, fountains, frequent festivals and events and more bring this historic district to life.
+Museums, live music, galleries, public sculpture, fountains, frequent festivals and events, and more bring this historic district to life.

-Previously well known for its role in John Wayne's "True Grit," Ridgway's Creative District is growing more diverse thanks to the more than 10 percent of its 900 residents who call themselves artists.
+Previously well known for its role in John Wayne's "True Grit," Ridgway's FUSE is growing more diverse thanks to the more than 10 percent of its 900 residents who call themselves artists.
 Galleries, studios, a historic theater and arts education center come alongside furniture, jewelry, candle and clothing makers, not to mention Billings Artworks, which makes the GRAMMY Awards each year.
 Check out the town's twist on artwalks with each month's full-moon studio tours.

 Telluride Creative District

 Telluride can truly celebrate its uniqueness: It's a town where all shops, restaurants and hotels are independently owned and Colorado minded.
 Renowned for blockbuster events like the Telluride Film Festival, Telluride Bluegrass Festival and others, the Telluride Arts District's box-canyon-cradled, walkable downtown hosts musicians, painters, photographers, bookbinders, chefs and many others who contribute to the air of creativity in Telluride.